| | | | |

 of music, who compose oratorios and operas, whose works

 live as classics, who become even the world's masters.
+But of what value is the knowledge of

 music and the technique of the artist, unless there be